 What will I need?

 Avoid the frustration of learning underwater photography through trial and error.
-The PADI Digital Underwater Photography crewpak shortens the learning curve with tips and hints from the pros.
+Join the PADI Digital Underwater Photography course and get hints and tips from the pros.

 Where can I go from here?

-Two excellent specialties to pair with underwater photography are the PADI Enriched Air Diver course, and the PADI Dry Suit Diver course on your way to PADI Master Scuba Diver The PADI Enriched Air Diver course allows you to extend your time underwater so you have more time to capture images.
-In cooler climates, a dry suit allows you to dive comfortably longer, and to make more dives.
+Two excellent specialties to pair with underwater photography are the PADI Enriched Air Diver course, and the PADI Dry Suit Diver course on your way to PADI Master Scuba Diver.
+Furthermore, the PADI Enriched Air Diver course allows you to extend your time underwater so you have more time to capture images.
+In addition, when in cooler climates, a dry suit allows you to dive comfortably longer, and to make more dives.